mrigankpawagi/GuardRails/README.md

 # GuardRails
+VSCode extension to help developers set up guardrails around their functions, by helping them disambiguate purpose statements.

 ## Requirements

 1. Python

 __Note:__
-VSPrutor is currently supported only on Windows and with Python.
+GuardRails is currently supported only on Windows and with Python.

 ### Installing Python Dependencies for trimming and mutations